valeriod/vending-machine-kata/README.md

 Notes
 =====
-I believe that [Literate Programming](http://www-cs-faculty.stanford.edu/~uno/lp.html) is essential in today's software development so i embedded the requirements and my thinking process as markdown in the code and then I generated the docs with [docco-husky](https://github.com/mbrevoort/docco-husky).
+I believe that [Literate Programming](http://www-cs-faculty.stanford.edu/~uno/lp.html) is essential in today's software development so I embedded the requirements and my thinking process as markdown in the code and then I generated the docs with [docco-husky](https://github.com/mbrevoort/docco-husky).

 I massaged the defaults for the products and the coin hopper on purpose in order to leave the existing tests untouched and show the progression of the code development.
 In a real project I would have refactored the test code as I added more features.